 Yes. eToro has always strived to continuously evolve their trading platform.
 The progress of these innovations can be viewed on their roadmap accessible on the eToro official website.
 The company has been instrumental in launching the ‘GoodDollar Experiment’ which aims to bring a basic universal income to everybody irrespective of social standing or employment status.
 They have also partnered with The TIE.
 An analytics company capable of measuring market sentiment throughout the crypto markets.

-Yes, eToro is regulated in multiple jurisdictions by CySEC, FinCEN, the CFTC and registered by the NFA.
+Yes, eToro is regulated in multiple jurisdictions by CySEC and FinCEN.

 Yes.
 The Copy Portfolio feature of eToro means that any trader can copy the successful trading strategies of others.